 If the oil is below the cross-hatched area at the tip of the dipstick and the engine has been off for at least 15 minutes, add 1 L (1 qt) of the recommended oil and then recheck the level.
 See "Selecting the Right Engine Oil" later in this section for an explanation of what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications \Rightarrow 336.
+For engine oil crankcase capacity, see Capacities and Specifications ⇔ 335.

 Do not add too much oil.
 Oil levels above or below the acceptable operating range shown on the dipstick are harmful to the engine.
-If the oil level is above the operating range (i.e., the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range), the engine could be damaged.
-Drain the excess oil or limit driving of the vehicle, and seek a service professional to remove the excess oil.
+If you find that you have an oil level above the operating range, i.e., the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.
+You should drain out the excess oil or limit driving of the vehicle and seek a service professional to remove the excess amount of oil.

-See Engine Compartment Overview ⇔ 247 for the location of the engine oil fill cap.
+See Engine Compartment Overview ⇒ 240 for the location of the engine oil fill cap.
 Add enough oil to put the level somewhere in the proper operating range.
 Push the dipstick all the way back in when through.